E-ADDA: Unsupervised Adversarial Domain Adaptation Enhanced by a New Mahalanobis Distance Loss for Smart Computing: Evaluation

 \subsection{Overview}

-We first evaluate Enforced Transfer on a domain adaptation task on an acoustic modality: we domain-adapt from a dataset consisting of emotional utterances to a dataset that contains audio samples of speech in which, sometimes, the speakers are in a verbal conflict (we map the anger emotion to conflict and other emotions to non-conflict).
-Then, to demonstrate that the Enforced Transfer not only works on domain-adapting from the domain of emotions to the domain of conflict speech, but also in other fields such as computer vision, we compare the Enforced Transfer against eight other state-of-the-art deep domain adaptation algorithms on two standard benchmarks on computer vision: domain adaptation from MNIST to USPS and from SVHN to MNIST.
-We also compare the Enforced Transfer solution against five state-of-the-art domain adaptation solutions on a more complex task - to domain-adapt from the dataset STL-10 to CIFAR-10, each of which consists of 10 classes of images such as ships and birds.
-Since the Enforced Transfer out-performs compared algorithms on these three types of domain adaptation tasks, this provides some evidence that our approach is a generic domain adaptation solution.
+We first evaluate E-ADDA on a domain adaptation task on an acoustic modality: we domain-adapt from a dataset consisting of emotional utterances to a dataset that contains audio samples of speech in which, sometimes, the speakers are in a verbal conflict (we map the anger emotion to conflict and other emotions to non-conflict).
+Then, to demonstrate that E-ADDA not only works on domain-adapting from the domain of emotions to the domain of conflict speech, but also in other fields such as computer vision, we compare E-ADDA against various other state-of-the-art deep domain adaptation algorithms on standard datasets and tasks of UDA in the field of computer vision such as Office-31 and Office-Home.